 We take a very consultative and non-abrasive approach of sales, b/c it’s what most folks truly appreciate.
 Simply ask them questions about their business and get a feel for what they’re looking to accomplish.
 Then ask them if they know much about the services in which they are interested, what their past experience has been like, and give them a brief synopsis of why you’re “different than other companies” and how specifically you would approach their account.
 Then let them know you’ll be sending everything you discussed in an email, for them to review.

 You or your sales agents should call every lead within 30 minutes (maximum) of the form being emailed to you.
 If the individual is not reached on the first call, try them 3-4 more times (within the same hour) until they are reached.
 If you still don’t reach them, send a very short / sweet email, attempting to schedule a call time:

-“Hello , I wanted to speak regarding your website and how we may be able to generate you more revenue by marketing it or helping you to rebuild certain portions.
+“Hello , I wanted to speak regarding your <service requested> and how we may be able to help.
 When are you available today / tomorrow, to discuss briefly?”